Activities with Montessori toys to make learning a fun experience for your little ones

 - Children who played with traditional toys increased in quality and quantity of language compared to those who played with electronic toys.

-- Children become more creative when they play with inexpensive toys like wooden blocks, balls, puzzles, crayons and even simple household objects.
+- Children become more creative when they play with inexpensive toys like Montessori toys such as wooden blocks, balls, puzzles, crayons and even simple household objects.

 Montessori toys, which are considered classic, also promotes STEM learning.